AugustArchive/eris-commando/README.md

 <h1 align="center">eris-commando</h1>

 ---------------
 `eris-commando` is a command router (framework) for the [Eris](https://abal.moe/Eris) library.
-The name is a play-on word of Discord.js' worst "official" framework, [discord.js-commando](https://github.com/discordjs/Commando) (Funny that the argument / argument collector code is reused here!).
-I initially started this in 2017 since I had minimum knowledge of Eris and their command framework is shit for the most part but still works; I made this repository and then deleted because I had other projects to do.
-On Nov 2018, this framework exploded with updates (0.2.0 -> 0.4.0) by myself, the initial starter in 2017.
-For Commando developers: I think the framework is awesome with it's builtin arguments but I hate the rest of it...
-I descrise that this is not a clone of the framework but the Argument/Types code were modified and used in this framework! (~~don't do a dmca attack :c~~)
+The name of the library is a play-on word that *barely* anyone uses or hates the library called `discord.js-commando`.
+Why did I name it `eris-commando`?
+Because why not.

 ## Installation
+> Note: **Since the library is in TypeScript, it will download the `typescript` & `@types/node` dependencies.
+If the bot is in JS, it will not defuse the situation, it's still usable.**
+>
 > Master Branch:

 ```sh